andrsem/dev_notebook/docs/dart_and_flutter/rendering_and_build_context.md

 3. Flutter checks if the old and new widgets are the same type
     - __if false__ remove the Widget, the Element, and the RenderObject from the tree (including subtrees) __and__ create new objects
     - __if true__ just update the configuration of the RenderObject to represent the new configuration of the widget __and__ continue traveling down the tree

-## Categories of Widgets

-- __Layout__.
-E.g., "Column" and "Row" widgets that make it easy to align other widgets vertically or horizontally to each other
-- __Painting__.
-E.g., "Text" and "Image" widgets that allow to display/paint some content onto the screen
-- __Hit-Testing__.
-E.g., "GestureDetector" allows recognizing different gestures like tapping or dragging